Addono/HathiTrust-downloader/README.md

 ```

 The ID of the file can be found as part of the URL when opening a book through your browser.

+## Troubleshooting

+### No Progess / Progress Bar is Stuck

+hathiTrust limits the amount of pages you can download to 15 every 5 minutes.
+When you hit that limit you will need to wait, the tool will automatically wait and resume when the timeout is finished.